Jumbo vs. conforming loans: understanding the differences

 Conforming vs. jumbo loan limits

-The Housing and Economic Recovery Act (HERA) requires an annual review of loan limits to ensure they reflect changes in the average U.S. home price.
+The Housing and Economic Recovery Act (HERA) requires an annual review of conforming loan limits to ensure they reflect changes in the average U.S. home price.
 Since 2008, according to the FHFA, various legislative acts have increased the loan limits in certain high-cost areas in the United States.

 Qualifying guidelines for conforming and jumbo loans